October 10, 2024

 Step 4: Wait for an Invitation to Apply (ITA)

 EOIs are entered into a pool and ranked based on points.
-EOIs that meet the current points threshold are selected from the pool, and you may receive an ITA if your EOI is selected.
+Those meeting the current points threshold are selected from the pool.
+If your EOI is selected, you will receive an ITA.

 Step 5: Submit Your Resident Visa Application

-– Identity: Valid passport and two passport-sized photos.
+– Identity Documents: Valid passport and two passport-sized photos.

-– Health: Completed medical and chest X-ray certificates.
+– Health Documents: Completed medical and chest X-ray certificates.

-– Character: Police certificates from your home country and any country you have lived in for more than 12 months in the past 10 years.
+– Character Documents: Police certificates from your home country and any other countries you’ve lived in for more than 12 months in the last 10 years.

-– English Language: Evidence of English language proficiency (e.g., IELTS results).
+– English Language Proficiency: Evidence of English proficiency (e.g., IELTS results).

 – Skilled Employment: Job offer letter, employment agreement, and evidence of job description and duties.